Hyrule Warriors: Reception

-Hyrule Warriors was met with a generally positive reception and holds an average critic score of 76 out of 100 on Metacritic, indicating "generally favorable reviews" based on 81 reviews.
-Critics generally praised all the references to the Legend of Zelda universe, while others enjoyed the combination of the two franchises although some criticized the repetition of the fighting formula.
+Hyrule Warriors received "generally favorable reviews", according to review aggregator website Metacritic.
+Critics generally praised its numerous references to the Legend of Zelda universe, while others enjoyed the combination of the two franchises although some criticized the repetition of the fighting formula.
 Miguel Concepcion of GameSpot praised the "delightful Legend of Zelda fan service from beginning to end" while still managing to be "a fine Dynasty Warriors spin-off in its own right".
-Jim Sterling of The Escapist praised the great variety compared to other Warriors titles, noting the "meaty combat system" and different styles between each playable character, calling the game "a mad idea that should logically get old after an hour, but never does", while Chris Carter of Destructoid called the amount of fan service "staggering" and being particularly favorable towards the cooperative gameplay modes.
-Kyle Hilliard of Game Informer stated that Team Ninja did a far better job on collaborating with Nintendo on Hyrule Warriors than they had on their last title, Metroid: Other M, stating that the game "isn't a true Zelda game, but there’s plenty here for Zelda fans to enjoy".
+James Stephanie Sterling of The Escapist praised the great variety compared to other Warriors titles, noting the "meaty combat system" and different styles between each playable character, calling the game "a mad idea that should logically get old after an hour, but never does", while Chris Carter of Destructoid called the amount of fan service "staggering" and being particularly favorable towards the cooperative gameplay modes.
+Kyle Hilliard of Game Informer stated that Team Ninja did a far better job on collaborating with Nintendo on Hyrule Warriors than they had on their last title, Metroid: Other M, stating that the game "isn't a true Zelda game, but there's plenty here for Zelda fans to enjoy".
 Jose Otero of IGN also enjoyed the cross-over, in what he states "makes me feel powerful in a world I love", yet in contrast noted an issue with cooperative play, particularly with the player using the Wii U GamePad such as a lower resolution and slow down.

-Lorenzo Veloria of GamesRadar however was less favorable of the gameplay ties to the Warriors series that despite "brilliant Zelda fan-service" called the combat "unimaginative" and repetitive, while Dan Ryckert of Giant Bomb felt that the mission variety was "basic" and full of "mindless slashing".
+Lorenzo Veloria of GamesRadar however was less favorable of the gameplay ties to the Warriors series, writing that despite "brilliant Zelda fan-service", the combat was "unimaginative" and repetitive.
+Dan Ryckert of Giant Bomb felt that the mission variety was "basic" and full of "mindless slashing".
 The review for GameTrailers concluded that "your long term enjoyment of this game boils down to how much you like Dynasty Warriors, or hack-and-slash games in general".
 By contrast, Simon Parkin of Eurogamer felt that Warriors gameplay is "often unfairly criticized", before going on to state that compared to previous titles Hyrule Warriors rewards thoughtful play and demands a strategic approach that transcends the brute force combo-strings of its moment-to-moment gameplay.

 All four Famitsu reviewers awarded Hyrule Warriors a score of 9 out of 10, for a total score of 36/40.